 6. Health Risks of Eating Turkey

-The importance of antibiotics in animal agriculture have been debated for years with the support of farmers and the opposition of consumers.
-Continuously feeding birds low-doses of antibiotics for growth promotion and bacteria reduction can lead to antibiotic-resistant bacteria that are consumed by humans.
-Harmful bacteria that were once treatable are now attacking human immune systems and leading to serious disabilities and even death.
-It is difficult to uncover the exact amount of antibiotics used in turkey production because the government does not collect such data on antibiotic sales or use, and the industry often keeps this information hidden.
+Turkey production, especially in factory farms, drives the use of antibiotics and risk of pandemic outbreak due to diseases like avian flu, which continue to spread.
+Continuously feeding birds low-doses of antibiotics for growth promotion and bacteria reduction can lead to the spread of antibiotic-resistant bacteria to humans.
+When that happens, harmful bacteria that were once treatable can cause serious illness and even death.
+Yet it is difficult to uncover the exact amount of antibiotics used in turkey production because the government does not collect such data on antibiotic sales or use, and the industry often keeps this information hidden.

 7. Turkeys Are Loving Mothers